-The offence in which the police suo motu takes cognizance of a crime and does not need approval of court is known as a cognizable offence.
-While, in non-cognizable, the police has no authority to arrest a person for a crime on its own, without prior approval of court.
-Through this article, the difference between the two offences has been highlighted and so is the role of police when a cognizable or non-cognizable offence is committed.
+The offence in which the police suo motu takes cognizance of a crime and does not need approval of the court is known as a cognizable offence.
+While, in non-cognizable offences, the police has no authority to arrest a person for a crime on its own, without prior approval of the court.
+Through this article, the difference between the two offences has been highlighted and so is the role of the police when a cognizable or non-cognizable offence is committed.

 The legal meaning and the constitution of a criminal offence is provided in the I.P.C.
 The Procedure of initiating proceeding/Prosecution for a criminal offence is provided in Criminal Procedure Code (CrPC).
 CrPC provides the manner and place, where investigation inquiry and trial of an offence shall take place.

 Depending on the nature and gravity of the offence, they can be classified under any of the following heads:

 - Bailable and non-bailable offence